overture-stack/helm-charts/README.md

 This app now uses Helm configMaps to store a few config files.
 When the chart is deployed the following configmaps are created, containing these files:

-### In Server (formerly API), `arranger-server-configs`
+### In Server (formerly "API"), `arranger-server-configs`

 -   base.json
 -   extended.json
 -   facets.json
 -   matchbox.json
 -   table.json

-Each of these default to `{}`, and should customised by passing values into helm in the follwowing fashion
+Each of these default to `{}`, and should customized by passing values into helm in the following fashion

 ```
 serverConfigs: {